apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 Conversion
 ==========
+Conversion is a mathematical operation related to a pair of M-layer scales.

-A conversion entry holds an operation to transform data from one scale to another.
-We distinguish between conversions that are restricted to specific aspects and conversions that are aspect-independent.
+A JSON conversion entry holds a definition of the mathematical operation required to transform data from one scale to the other.
+The M-layer distinguishes between conversions that are aspect-independent and conversions restricted to specific aspects.

 Aspect-specific conversion
 --------------------------

-An example of an aspect-specific conversion entry is shown below.
-The conversion is identified by the combination of three M-layer identifiers: the aspect, the initial (source) scale and the final (destination) scale.
+An aspect-specific conversion is identified by the combination of: an aspect, the initial (source) scale and the final (destination) scale.

-The transformation function is specified in text as are the parameters needed (see ??? for details).
-In this example, the transformation is a trivial mapping.
+The conversion function is specified in text, as are the parameters needed (see :ref:`ml_math-label` for details).
+In this example, the transformation is a simple identity mapping.

 .. code:: json